exper sex school wage

 be a clear distinction between female and male regarding this

-relationship? no (yes/no).ggplot(data=wage) +
+relationship? ______ (yes/no).ggplot(data=DATA) +

 The graphic below summarizes the average hourly wage for the